afoong/node-on-dotcloud/README.md

     * (it won't be rebuilt each time, because it will be compared to "node --version").
     * You can even specify "master", but in that case, Node.js will be rebuilt at each push.

+3. Tell your nodejs app to listen on the port dotcloud has assigned to you.

+* It is an environement variable listed in the 'environment.json' file that is located in your dotcloud home directory.

+    app.listen(process.env['PORT_WWW'] || 8080);

 Enjoy!

 ## Examples